cms636/cms636.github.io/_posts/2017-04-26-olympicmap-update-4-26.md

 ![LandingPage-2.jpg]({{site.baseurl}}/assets/LandingPage-2.jpg)

-- Yuchuan has designed a prototype version of the filter categories and buttons for the main ArtMap app.
+- Yuchuan has designed a prototype version of the filter categories and buttons for the main ArtMap app.(Yeah, for the landing page, I tried to combine text with images to provide attractions for people to read, just a very short intro for the art competition.
+And when they click the "to go" button, they will see the mapping page.
+We tried to use five colors, same as Olympic, since it is an odd number, I tried to layout them more in a free way, and the lines shows some links between each category and indicate there maybe some overlapped information.)

 - Thatcher created the frames for the site layout.